 If a plan does fail to meet this requirement, the situation can be corrected through the Employee Plans Compliance Resolution System, available in the Correcting Plan Errors section of the IRS website.

-For IRAs (i.e., SEP-, SIMPLE, and traditional), RMDs may be aggregated.
-Although the IRA owner must calculate the RMD separately for each IRA owned, if he or she has multiple traditional, SEP-, or SIMPLE IRAs that require an RMD, he or she may take a distribution from one of them to satisfy the total RMD amount for all of them.
+For IRAs (i.e., SEP, SIMPLE, and traditional), RMDs may be aggregated.
+The IRA owner must calculate the RMD separately for each IRA owned.
+If your client has multiple traditional, SEP, or SIMPLE IRAs that require an RMD, he or she may take a distribution from one of them to satisfy the total RMD amount for all of them.

 For 401(k), profit-sharing, and 457(b) plans, RMDs must be taken separately.
-This means that, if an individual has a 401(k), profit-sharing plan, and traditional IRA, he or she is required to take a separate RMD from each plan.
+If an individual has a 401(k), profit-sharing plan, and traditional IRA, he or she is required to take a separate RMD from each plan.
 These RMDs may not be aggregated with other RMDs from nonqualified plans or each other.

 - If a client rolls over these plan amounts into an IRA before his or her RBD, the RMD rules for IRAs apply.

-- If the individual chooses to roll over the funds after turning 70½ and an RMD is due, the RMD portion of the account balance is ineligible for the rollover [embed link to Key IRA Rollover Considerations article] and must be satisfied separately before the funds are rolled over into an IRA.
+- If the individual rolls over the funds after turning 70½ and an RMD is due, the RMD portion of the account balance is ineligible for the rollover and must be satisfied separately before the funds are rolled over into an IRA.

 For 403(b) plans, RMDs may be aggregated.
 Like an IRA owner, a 403(b) plan owner must calculate the RMD separately for each 403(b) plan owned but can take the total amount from one or more of the 403(b) plans to satisfy the entire RMD plan amount.
 A 403(b) plan owner cannot, however, take an RMD from a 403(b) plan to satisfy one from an IRA or an RMD from an IRA to satisfy one from a 403(b).
 Additionally, 403(b) plan RMDs cannot be aggregated with 401(k), profit-sharing, or 457(b) plans.